The Great Warming

 The Great Warming is a 2006 documentary film directed by Michael Taylor.
-The film was hosted by Alanis Morissette and Keanu Reeves and even before its November 3, 2006, première helped establish an alliance between Democrats and Evangelicals trying to shake the administration out of its inertia on Climate change mitigation.
+The film was hosted by Alanis Morissette and Keanu Reeves and even before its November 3, 2006, premiere helped establish an alliance between Democrats and Evangelicals trying to shake the administration out of its inertia on Climate change mitigation.

 Theatre giant Regal Cinemas released the film in 34 markets on the weekend of November 4 to 5, 2006.
 A special program was developed for faith communities, and the film was distributed to over 500 churches, synagogs and mosques across the US.

 Summary

-Featuring elements of the 2005 Public Broadcasting Service special Global Warming: the Signs and the Science, The Great Warming (produced by the same team), it talks to key researchers and reports on social justice and day-to-day impacts as well as emission statistics.
+Featuring elements of the 2005 Public Broadcasting Service special Global Warming: the Signs and the Science, The Great Warming (produced by the same team) talks to key researchers and reports on social justice and day-to-day impacts as well as emission statistics.
 It is also populated with everyday people from all over the United States and the planet who are feeling the brunt of global warming, and/or finding innovative ways to tackle it.